ankamahjohnson/calculator/README.md

 # calculator
-A fully functional calculator built with HTML, CSS, and JavaScript featuring a clean Neumorphism design.
-Performs real-time arithmetic operations with a soft UI aesthetic and bold green accent colors.
+A fully functional calculator built with HTML, CSS, and JavaScript featuring a clean Neumorphism design with a dark mode toggle.
+Performs real-time arithmetic operations with smooth UI aesthetic theme switching between light and dark modes.

 ## Live Demo
 View Live 🌐